374th Airlift Wing: Vietnam War

 In the spring of 1972, after most American ground forces had been withdrawn, the North Vietnamese Communists launched a major offensive as they invaded South Vietnam during Easter.
 Communist troops supported by tanks and artillery rolled down Highway 13 toward Saigon, only to be halted after passing the town of An Lộc, which fell under siege.
-Airlift forces in Southeast Asia had been withdrawn, with only the 374th Tactical Airlift Wing remaining of what had been several wings of C-130s, C-123s and C-7s.
+Airlift forces in Southeast Asia had been withdrawn, with only the 374th Tactical Airlift Wing remaining of what had been several wings of C-130s, Fairchild C-123 Providers and de haviland Canada C-7 caribouss.
 Vietnamese C-123s attempted to supply the besieged garrison at An Lộc, but were unsuccessful in the face of the heaviest ground fire yet encountered in the Vietnam War.
 Helicopter resupply was impossible due to the proliferation of automatic weapons in the area.
 In desperation, Military Assistance Command, Vietnam, ordered the 374th to begin a resupply effort of the camp.

-The wing provided support in March 1973 for Operation Homecoming, the repatriation of American prisoners from Hanoi, North Vietnam.
+The wing provided support in March 1973 for Operation Homecoming, the repatriation of American prisoners of war (POW) from Hanoi, North Vietnam.
 In February 1973, the POWs, some of whom had been held since 1965, were finally released.
 Military Airlift Command (MAC) was given the honor of bringing the POWs home, but the MAC Lockheed C-141 Starlifter crews were upstaged by C-130 crewmen from the 374th.
 In preparation for the release, several C-130 flights transported members of the negotiating team into Hanoi.
 On the day of the release two C-130 crews flew into Gia Lam Airport with members of the release team and an Air Force combat control team who brought in homing devices to help the MAC crews find the airfield.
 When the prisoners were released, the two C-130 crews were standing with nothing to do.
 Seeing that the first prisoners were the most badly injured, SSgt Ron Zogoda, a loadmaster, took the initiative as he stepped forward and took the arm of the first prisoner to be released, then escorted him across more than 100 feet of tarmac to where the MAC "freedom birds" waited.
 (The MAC C-141 crews were under strict instructions not to leave their airplanes.)
 The other members of the two crews followed Zgoda's lead.
-When the POWs got to their first stop at Clark Air Base, Philippines, they told Gen. William Moore, commander of Thirteenth Air Force, how they appreciated the fact that the first Americans they talked too were combat crewmembers like themselves.
+When the POWs got to their first stop at Clark Air Base, Philippines, they told Gen. William G. Moore Jr., commander of Thirteenth Air Force, how they appreciated the fact that the first Americans they talked too were combat crewmembers like themselves.
 Consequently, on subsequent releases, the C-130 crews were assigned escort duty with the returning prisoners.